Wedding of Rainier III of Monaco and Grace Kelly: Engagement announcement

 In April 1955, Kelly was sent by Paramount Studios to promote The Country Girl at the Cannes Film Festival.
 While on a train to the French Riviera, fellow passenger Olivia de Havilland relayed an offer from her then-husband, Pierre Galante, to escort Kelly to a meeting with the Prince, accompanied by the editor-in-chief of Paris Match, Gaston Bonheur.
 Initially, she declined, requiring permission of the studio which was sponsoring her trip.
 A photo session was eventually scheduled at the Prince's Palace of Monaco on May 6, 1955.
 Due to a power shutoff as a result of a workers' strike in Cannes, Kelly styled herself in a no-iron, wrinkle-free floral McCall's dress pattern, with her still-wet hair in an updo with flowers.
 Further complications included Kelly's escorting party being involved in a minor car accident, delaying their arrival.
 Their meeting was photographed at the Palace, with Rainier and Kelly subsequently taking a tour of the residence, which included the private zoo that belonged to the Princely Family.
 The future couple met once more at a cocktail party in Cannes.
 She later described the prince as "charming".
 Kelly was dating French actor Jean-Pierre Aumont at the time of their meeting.

 After eight months of correspondence, Rainier proposed to Kelly over Christmas in 1955 at her family home in East Falls, Pennsylvania.
 Their engagement was announced on January 5, 1956, with the couple participating in a press conference at the Philadelphia Country Club.
 An announcement party was held at Irisbrook, the home of William Raskob (brother of John J. Raskob), in Wilmington, Delaware.
 A celebratory ball was later held in their honor at the Waldorf Astoria New York.
 Kelly's initial engagement ring was fashioned from two family heirlooms, forming intertwining diamond and ruby circlets.
 Upon the start of filming High Society later that month, Rainier presented her with a second diamond engagement ring made by Cartier to wear during production, in the place of a prop.
 The second ring featured a 10.5 carat emerald-cut diamond flanked by diamond baguettes.
-Kelly's family reportedly paid $2 million in dowry; half came from her inheritance, while the other from her own earnings.
+Kelly's family reportedly paid US$2 million in dowry; half came from her inheritance, while the other from her own earnings.